Silvio Berlusconi Fast Facts

 1994 - Forms the Forza Italia Party and is elected prime minister.

-December 22, 1994 - Is removed from office after nearly nine months, after losing the support of other political parties.
+December 22, 1994 - Is removed from office after losing the support of other political parties.

 1996 - Loses the election for prime minister to Romano Prodi.